disastrousDEVIL/telegram-daily-update-bot-using-langgraph/README.md

 ### **Polling Bot**

-* Runs on your laptop
+* Runs on laptop
-* Easy to test
-* No deployment
+* No deployment needed
-* Must stay running
+* Simple but requires your system to stay on
-* Not ideal long-term

 ### **Webhook Bot (FastAPI)**

-* Runs in the cloud (Render)
+* Runs in the cloud
-* Designed for production
+* Best for production
-* Lightning fast
+* Always online
 * Zero maintenance
-* Your laptop stays off